davidlj95/ngx/projects/ngx-meta/docs/includes/service-usage.md

 That's it, you should see the `#!html <title>`, `#!html <meta name="description">` and `#!html <meta name="keywords">` set in that page with the values you provided ✨

 [Typescript's `satisfies` operator][typescript-satisfies] will help you write the proper JSON of metadata values to set.
-Take a look at [metadata values JSON guide](metadata-values-json.md) for more information about it.
+Take a look at [metadata values JSON guide](metadata-values-json.md) for more information about this values JSON.

-Check out the [Angular v17 example app]'s [`meta-set-by-service.component.ts` file](https://github.com/davidlj95/ngx/blob/main/projects/ngx-meta/e2e/a17/src/app/meta-set-by-service/meta-set-by-service.component.ts) for a full component file example
+Check out the [Angular v17 example app]'s [`all-meta-set-by-service.component.ts` file](https://github.com/davidlj95/ngx/blob/main/projects/ngx-meta/e2e/a17/src/app/all-meta-set-by-service/all-meta-set-by-service.component.ts) for a full component file example